pratikgajjar/go-backend.how/content/posts/the-psychology-of-seeking-help.md

 This group has faced similar problems in the past but struggles to connect the dots between seemingly unrelated issues.
 They need help to bridge the gap in their understanding.

-- **Characteristics:**
+### Characteristics

 - Previous experience with related problems
 - Inconsistent ability to draw parallels
 - Requires help with context

 ## The Direct Seeker